-- Elementary: 30 minutes of PE daily plus at least 15 minutes of recess. - Intermediate: At least 30 minutes of recess daily (some days up to 60 minutes) and recess.

-- Junior High: At least 30 minutes of recess daily plus the opportunity at lunch to have free time outside. - High School: Daily PE or Athletics offered but not required of each student with the opportunity to have free time outside during lunch.
+- Elementary: 30 minutes of PE daily plus at least 15 minutes of recess. - Intermediate: At least 120 minutes of PE weekly (some weeks up to 180 minutes) and 30 minutes of recess daily. - Junior High: At least 30 minutes of PE daily plus the opportunity at lunch to have free time outside. - High School: Daily PE or Athletics offered but not required of each student with the opportunity to have free time outside during lunch.